-expr an expression matrix or ExpressionSet with colnames for samples and row name for genes. classes vector of 1,2 indicating the classes of samples (columns).
-It is assumed that class labels are ordered so that the first occurrence of class 2 is paired with the first occurrence of class 1 and so on. graph a graphNEL object. nperm number of permutations. alphaV pvalue threshold for variance test to be used during mean test. b number of permutations for mean analysis. root nodes by which rip ordering is performed (as far as possible) on the variables using the maximum cardinality search algorithm. permute always performs permutations in the concentration matrix test.
-If FALSE, the test is made using the asymptotic distribution of the log-likelihood ratio.
-This option should be use only if samples size is $>=40$ per class. alwaysShrink always perform the shrinkage estimates of variance.
+a graphNEL object. graph number of permutations. nperm pvalue threshold for variance test to be used during mean test. alphaV number of permutations for mean analysis. nodes by which rip ordering is performed (as far as possible) on the variables root using the maximum cardinality search algorithm. always performs permutations in the concentration matrix test.
+If FALSE, the permute test is made using the asymptotic distribution of the log-likelihood ratio.
+This option should be use only if samples size is >=40 per class. alwaysShrink always perform the shrinkage estimates of variance.